carbonplan/margo-js/README.md

 ## demo

-to run the demo web app, which can be useful during development, install the dependencies using
+To run the demo web app, which can be useful during development, install the dependencies using

 ```
 npm run install-demo